Doubly Robust Identification for Causal Panel Data Models: Double robustness

+The set $\mmw_\double$ treats units and periods asymmetrically.
+The weights need to balance arbitrary functions of $S_i$ within each period, but only need to balance unit fixed effects for every unit.
+Of course, this is a direct consequence of the two-way model that we consider for the outcomes.
+If the underlying model is more complicated -- e.g., there are interactive fixed effects -- then it will introduce additional restrictions.
+While we do not pursue such extensions in this paper, they can be addressed within our framework using the ideas from \cite{arellano2011identifying} and \cite{freyberger2018non}.

-When is the set $\mmw_\double$ non-empty?
-Combining earlier discussion of $\mmw_\outcome$ and $\mmw_\assignment$ it is easy to see that a necessary and sufficient condition for $\mmw_\double$ to be non-empty is that there exists an $s$ such that the corresponding $\mbw^s$ contains at least one of the following two sub-matrices (up to permutations):
+Combining earlier discussion of $\mmw_\outcome$ and $\mmw_\assignment$ it is easy to see that a necessary and sufficient condition for $\mmw_\double$ to be non-empty is that there exists a value $s$ for the sufficient statistic $S_i$ such that the corresponding $\mbw^s$ contains at least one of the following two sub-matrices (up to permutations):

-In particular, note that the matrix $\mbw_2$ from (\ref{eq:mat_model}) is not sufficient.
-The reason for this is that we require the weights for treated units to be non-negative and sum up to zero for each row.
-This implies that the first row should receive a zero weight and thus we cannot make cross-sectional comparisons.
-The requirement for $\mbw^s$ to contain these sub-matrices is in general more demanding than the second part of Assumption \ref{as:suf}.
-At the same time, if $S_i$ includes $\overline W_i$ then for any $s$, $\mbw^s$ can contain $\mbw_3$ only if it contains $\mbw_1$ and this is equivalent to the overlap condition.
+The requirement that for some $s$ the set $\mbw^s$ contains at least one of these sub-matrices is in general more demanding than the assumption that $\mbw$ contains one of these submatrices.
+It is also more demanding than the overlap restriction in Assumption \ref{as:suf}.
+At the same time, if $S_i$ includes $\overline W_i$ then for any $s$, $\mbw^s$ can contain $\mbw_1$ only if it contains $\mbw_2$ and this is equivalent to the overlap condition.